 A Program and Accommodation Review of Benson and Taylor Schools was completed at the end of the 2010-11 school year.
 Trustees approved the recommendation for a facility to accommodate the Benson and Taylor communities on the Taylor site.
 The newly built West Gate Public School was ready for September 2014.
 The beautiful facility with a large green space has attracted many students.
-The popularity of the new build now has nine portables on site to accommodate the increased enrolment to nearly 650 students.
+The popularity of the new build now has nine portables on site to accommodate the increased enrolment to 662 students.
 With the school being over capacity and growing, a boundary adjustment with Dougall occurred during the 2018-2019 school year that saw students moving from West Gate to Dougall for September 2019.
 This has proven to stabilize both the West Gate and Dougall populations at this time.

 Projections at Brock indicate a slight increase in enrolment to 356 students with an 88% utilization rate over time.
 This school does fluctuate with enrolment because of the high immigrant population.
 It often depends on world events whether the school has an increase or decrease in enrolment.
-It is a school in very good condition that was newly built with a police station and public library as part of the construction.
+It is a school in very good condition that was newly built with a police station and a previous public library as part of the construction.
 There is some surplus space and this is a building that may play a part in a future boundary change with Marlborough to create more space with the FI program growing a grade each year.

 Marlborough School is a very old school building with significant renewal needs.
 The utilization rate was once projected to decline to around 50% over the next decade.
 During the 2017-2018 school year, Marlborough was involved in a program and boundary adjustment with the former Giles Campus.
 Effective September 2018, the western portion of the former Giles Campus FI boundary was redirected to Marlborough.
 Because Marlborough had surplus space and the lack of FI programming on the west side of the city, along with the over capacity of the former Giles for the new build, Marlborough was an excellent solution to begin the JK, SK, and grade 1 FI in the new dual track program school.
 Each year thereafter, another grade level is phased in.
-The result of the adjustment had Marlborough operating at a 79% utilization rate for the 2018-2019 school year, 86% utilization rate for the 2019-2020 school year, and 77% utilization rate for the 2022-2023 school year, with the projections looking to move in a positive direction after the Covid pandemic.
+The result of the adjustment had Marlborough operating at a 79% utilization rate for the 2018-2019 school year, 86% utilization rate for the 2019-2020 school year, 79% utilization rate for the 2022-2023 school year, and 78% utilization rate for 2023-2024 with the projections looking to move in a positive direction after the Covid pandemic.
+An analysis of the French Immersion program may be necessary with James L Dunn because of efficiencies the Board may have to create.
 Because of projected increase, a boundary adjustment with Brock may be necessary.
 With significant renewal needs, an extremely high FCI and aging infrastructure, the school continues to require monitoring.
-This helped develop a business case to the Ministry for immediate funding for a replacement school in the Marlborough area which has been submitted to the Ministry of Education since the 2019-2020 school year.
-Because approval has not been granted, the GECDSB has decided to allocate funds to improve the infrastructure and aesthetics of the building.
+This helped develop a business case to the Ministry for immediate funding for a replacement school in the Marlborough area which was submitted to the Ministry of Education since the 2019-2020 school year.
+Because approval has not been granted, the GECDSB has decided to allocate funds to improve the infrastructure and aesthetics of the building and has since made great gains.